 - Nestle deals in a wide range of products that range from baby food to snacks.
 However, the company sells the highest number of products in the powdered and liquid beverages segments, followed by milk products and ice creams.

 - Nestlé is one of the main shareholders of L’Oréal, which is the world’s largest cosmetics company

-- Nescafe is the popular coffee brand from Nestle served as a staple drink for US personnel in the military during World War II
+- Nescafe is the popular coffee brand from Nestle that served as a staple drink for US personnel in the military during World War II

 - The company operates in 197 countries and has around 442 factories, with the US having the most (163) factories

 - Nestlé invests around US$ 1.5 Billion in research and development every year

 - Nestlé produces over 10,000 different products, and over one billion of them are sold every day

 - In 2001, Nestlé’s Friskies business merged with Ralston Purina for US$ 10.3 Bn

 - In 2006, Nestlé merged its US ice cream business with Dreyer’s Grand Ice Cream Holdings, Inc.